A photo of a server rack with many servers.

 Three Layers of the Lambda Architecture.
 The lambda architecture consists of three layers: the batch layer, the speed layer, and the serving layer.

 The batch layer performs computations over the entire data as a batch process.
 For example, it may compute the view count of every image from log data or train the friend detection model on all available training photos.
-The batch layer is designed for large computations on a snapshot of the entire dataset (at a specific point in time) and benefits from batch computing infrastructure discussed above.
+The batch layer is designed for large computations on a snapshot of the entire dataset (at a specific point in time) and benefits from batch computing infrastructure.
 Batch processing is a good fit for processing large amounts of data in a data lake.
 The batch layer typically runs the large batch job in regular intervals, say daily or weekly.

 The speed layer uses stream processing to incrementally update the computation with every additional data row added to the append-only data storage since the snapshot on which the last batch job was computed.
 For example, it may update the view count of each photo or incrementally update a friend-detection model with additional data as users tag photos or confirm suggestions.
 Incremental computations are often approximations and may be challenging to parallelize.
 System designers often accept minor inaccuracies, since the result will be replaced regularly with the more accurate computation from the batch job anyway.
-For example, multiple consumer processes to update view counts may overwrite each other’s changes resulting in counts that are sometimes off by a few views.
+For example, multiple consumer processes to update view counts may overwrite each other’s changes, resulting in counts that are sometimes off by a few views.
 While such inconsistency could be avoided with distributed transactions, the much higher throughput without transaction overhead may be more important.
 Minor inaccuracies in view counts likely are not problematic since they are temporary and do not compound over long periods, since accurate view counts will be recomputed in the next batch job anyway.
-Similarly, incremental updates to a machine-learned models, especially when computed in a distributed fashion, may be of lower quality than training the entire model from scratch – this can be particularly noticable if training data is changed repeatedly, since it is hard to unlearn a specific now-changed training data point.
+Similarly, incremental updates to a machine-learned models, especially when computed in a distributed fashion, may be of lower quality than training the entire model from scratch—this can be particularly noticable if training data is changed repeatedly, since it is hard to unlearn a specific now-changed training data point.
 Regardless, incremental training likely provides better predictions than stale models from the last batch job.

 Finally, the serving layer provides the results from the batch and speed layers to clients, knowing how to access the internal results of the batch and stream computations.
 In our examples, it may respond with view counts for specific photos or execute model inference with the latest revision of the friend detection model.